-Who needs a sales tax permit in Alabama?
+Who needs a sales tax license in Alabama?

-A business must register for a sales tax permit in Alabama when:
+A business must register for a sales tax license in Alabama when:

 - A business has “nexus” (significant presence in the state) such as a retail store, warehouse, inventory or traveling sales people working in the state.